Americanization (immigration): Background

 The initial stages of immigrant Americanization began in the 1830s.
 Prior to 1820, foreign immigration to the United States was predominantly from the British Isles.
 There were other ethnic groups present, such as the French, Swedes and Germans in colonial times, but comparably, these ethnic groups were a minuscule fraction of the whole.
 Soon after 1820, for the first time, there began a substantial Irish and German migration to the United States.
 Up until 1885, immigrants were overwhelmingly Northwestern European (90% in that year) which brought a similar culture to that already existing in the U.S. maintaining stability within their bubble of natives and newcomers.
 By 1905, a major shift had occurred, and three-fourths of these newcomers were born in Southern and Eastern Europe.
 Their religion was mainly Roman Catholic, Greek Catholic and Jewish; Americanization became more difficult because of the notable contrasts of customs, habits, and ideals to those of Northern and Western European immigrants.

 According to the United States Census Bureau, in 1910, there were about 13,000,000 foreign-born and 33,000,000 residents of a foreign origin living in the United States.
 About 3,000,000 of the foreign-born over ten years of age were unable to speak English and about 1,650,000 were unable to read or write in any language.
 Close to half of the foreign-born populace were males of voting age; but only 4 out of every 1,000 of them were being educated to learn English and about American citizenship.
 In total, about five million people in the United States were unable to speak English, and of those two million were illiterate.
 World War I (which started in 1914) and the years immediately following represented a turning point in the Americanization process.
 In 1910, 34% of foreign males of draft age were unable to speak English; about half a million of the registered alien male draftees were unable to understand military orders given in English.
 At the same time, more immigrants displaced by the war began arriving.

 A number of Americans feared the growing presence of immigrants in the country posed a sufficient threat to the political order.
 Americans' awareness of and attitudes towards immigrants and their foreign relations changed dramatically with America's increasing role in the world.
 As Americans' views towards immigrants were growing more negative, fearful, and xenophobic, the United States resorted to programs of forced Americanization, as well as the immigration restriction acts of the 1920s, including the Immigration Act of 1924, primarily focused on restricting immigration from Southern and Southeastern Europe, in addition, to heavily restrict immigration of Africans, and a complete ban on immigration of Arabs and Asians.
-At the same time, a new positive outlook of a pluralist society began to progress.
+At the same time, a new positive outlook of a pluralist society began to progress, as seen in the discussion around Israel Zangwill's 1909 play The Melting Pot.